 Some of my most treasured stones are ones that I found on the beach or in the countryside.
 They are very special and carry the memories of where I found them and what they mean to me.

-Ryan’s post also contains suggestions of organizations to donate to, to help communities and environments adversely affected by mining.
+The River Crow’s post also contains suggestions of organizations to donate to, to help communities and environments adversely affected by mining.

 …perhaps a donation to a cause like the Gaia Foundation, who work to “revive bio-cultural diversity, to regenerate healthy ecosystems and to strengthen community self-governance for climate change resilience”, or to the First Nations Child and Family Caring Society who “work to ensure the safety and well-being of First Nations youth and their families through education initiatives, public policy campaigns and providing quality resources to support communities” might help to give back.